ctrlaltwill/Sprout/README.md

 - Review your notes and suggest improvements or changes
 - Generate flashcards from your note content

 Sprig is currently in _beta_.
-A formal release of Sprig is planned for v1.1.0.
-If you'd like to try it now, you can use the latest build in `dist`.
+It connects to external AI providers using a bring-your-own API key model, meaning requests are sent directly to the provider and usage is billed by them.
+This keeps pricing transparent and avoids hidden markups

 ## Feature highlights